pgruetter/sdl-docs/docs/features.md

 ---

 Smart Data Lake Builder is still under heavy development so new features are added all the time.
-The following list will give you an overview of current and planned features.
+The following list will give you a rough overview of current and planned features.
+More details on the roadmap will follow shortly.

 ## Filebased metadata
 * Easy to version with a VCS for DevOps